neu-se/CS4530-Spring-2023/Assignments/ip1/ip1.md

 * `src/town/Town.ts` (`socket.on('interactableUpdate')` handler and `addPosterSessionArea`)
 * `src/town/TownsController.ts` (`createPosterSessionArea`, `incrementPosterAreaStars`, `getPosterAreaImageContents`)
 The `socket.on` handler is automatically invoked by the socket-io library when an event is received from a remote client.
 The `createPosterSessionArea` function is automatically invoked by the tsoa REST middleware when a REST request is made by a remote client.
+For this deliverable, you will not need to write any code for the middleware and we will be discussing these in future lectures.

 To run the tests for this part, run the command `npm test TestName`, where `TestName` is either `Town.test` or `TownsController`.

 <details><summary markdown="span">View the specification for these methods</summary>
 {% highlight typescript %}
-// src/town/Town.ts

 /**
+   * File: src/town/Town.ts
    * Creates a new poster session area in this town if there is not currently an
    * active one with the same Id.
 The poster session area Id must match the name
    * of a poster session area that exists in this town's map, and the poster